Charles I. Jones

-Charles "Chad" Irving Jones is an American economist who has served as the STANCO 25 Professor of Economics at Stanford University since 2009.
-He studies growth theory and economic development.
-He was elected to the American Academy of Arts and Sciences in 2019, and as a Fellow of the Econometric Society in 2020.
+Charles Irving "Chad" Jones is an American economist who has served as the STANCO 25 Professor of Economics at Stanford University since 2009.
+He studies growth theory and economic development, serving as a research associate of the National Bureau of Economic Research.
+In 2019, he was elected to the American Academy of Arts and Sciences and as a Fellow of the Econometric Society in 2020.
+Jones was a previous co-editor of Econometrica.

+At Stanford, Jones holds several other credentials, including a Faculty Affiliate at the King Center on Global Development, and a Senior Fellow at the Stanford Institute for Economic Policy Research.

 Education

-Jones earned his AB from Harvard University in 1989 and his PhD in economics from the Massachusetts Institute of Technology in 1993.
+Jones earned his AB in Economics from Harvard University in 1989, where he graduated summa cum laude.
+His PhD in economics was completed at the Massachusetts Institute of Technology in 1993.

 Academic contributions

-Jones’s work seeks to explain why economic growth occurs, why some countries are richer than others, the role of research and development in economic growth, what we should do about artificial intelligence, and incorporating life, death, and birth into economic models.
+Jones's work seeks to explain why economic growth occurs, why some countries are richer than others, the role of research and development in economic growth, and what we should do about artificial intelligence, in addition to incorporating life, death, and birth into economic models.

-Jones first worked on endogenous growth models.
+Jones first worked on endogenous growth models with his 1994 publication on its origins.
 Growth theory began in earnest with Solow, who broke down production into two factors, labor and capital, with labor multiplied by A, representing technology.
 Because capital has declining marginal returns and we must pay for depreciation, a steady state exists in which there is no growth.
 In order to accurately describe economic growth, we must have exogenous technological change.
 Exogenous technological change is obviously unrealistic, and more importantly it did not well explain the world.
 The decreasing returns to capital implied that poor countries should be rapidly converging to the level of rich countries.
 As Bob Lucas notes, since the return to capital should be much higher in poor countries, we should expect capital to flow to poor countries.

-To explain this, economists sought to endogenize idea creation.
+To explain this, economists sought to endogenies idea creation.
 The rate of technological growth is determined by our investment into finding new ideas.
 Takeoff into infinite technological growth in finite time is prevented by companies either not receiving the full social value of their inventions (Romer) or by businesses being able to take the business of firms which invested earlier (Aghion-Howitt).
 Depending on the rate at which ideas spread, and how they spread across borders, income in different countries can permanently diverge.